Did you know the average person changes their career more than 5 times during their lifetime?

-Adding items to this board is simple.
-I use the Trello Chrome Extension and can easily add any URL to my Trello board with a couple of clicks.
-It’s also very easy to do this on mobile, as you can just click “Share” on a webpage and send it to a Trello board and list.
+Pro tip: It’s very easy to add items to this board on your mobile device, as you can just click “Share” on a webpage and send it to a Trello board and list.
 (Note: if you don’t see this as a share option, you might need to configure your share settings on your device.)

 You can see I’ve added some friends to my board because learning works better together.
 Share this board with friends if you know anyone else on a similar journey, or you can make this resource public so other people can find your resources.